 The Committee annually reviews each executive's compensation.
-The Committee has determined that our executives' compensation will include: base salary, non-equity-based incentive pay, and equity-based incentive pay in the form of options and restricted stock units.
+The Committee has determined that our executives' compensation will include: base salary, non-equity-based incentive compensation, and equity-based incentive pay in the form of options and restricted stock units.
 We view the various components of compensation as related but distinct.
-Although the Committee reviews and considers total compensation for each executive officer and for all executive officers as a group, we do not believe that significant compensation derived from one component of compensation should necessarily negate or reduce compensation from other components.